IsaacG/Advent-of-Code/2023/notes.md

 # Day 04

+The exercise: given a bunch of cards with numbers and corresponding numbers drawn, count the number of wins.
+Part two: each time a card wins, consecutive cards are counted multiple times.

 Relatively straight forward day.
 Part two took a bit of squinting to understand what was being asked but the example helped.

+## Approach

+For part two, it could be tempting to replicate card data, but that tends to go poorly.
+Instead, based on prior experience, I maintain a count/multiplication dict which is applies to each card total.

 # Day 05

+The exercise: given a number of translation rules which are applied to ranges, and a set of starting values, apply the translations in order.
+Part two: same as part one but the starting set is actually a range.
+The twist: the number of values is very large and managing it as a set of values is not viable.
+Instead, the algorithm must handle ranges of values.
+This requires applying range rules to ranges, potentially splitting ranges into multiple ranges (range overlaps).

 That was a ride!
 I managed to rank 416/2180.